am1goo/firebase-for-unity-webgl/README.md

 firebaselogging.googleapis.com
 firebaseremoteconfig.googleapis.com
 firebasestorage.googleapis.com
+firebasevertexai.googleapis.com
 firestore.googleapis.com
 identitytoolkit.googleapis.com
 ```

 #### Different configurations
-By default, to use Firebase functionality, the settings file should be located at specified path `Resources/FirebaseSettings.asset`.
+By default, to use Firebase functionality, the settings file should be located at specified path `Resources/FirebaseSettings.asset`. \
 If you want to override this behaviour, you may define `FIREBASE_WEBGL_SETTINGS_PATH` environment argument during the build process.

-It can be useful in case where you want to have different configurations for various web platforms (Crazy Games, Poki, Playhop and others).
+It can be useful in case where you want to have different configurations for various web platforms (**Crazy Games**, **Poki**, **Playhop** and others).

 ## Tested in
 - Unity 2020.3.x